-Recipient contacts must be completed by a supervisor of the provider agency so designated due to the supervisor's experience and expertise relating to client needs or an employee of the provider agency who is a licensed/certified professional (Qualified Intellectual Disability Professional) qualified in the State of Louisiana and who meets the requirements as defined by the Title 42, Section 483.430 of the Code of Federal Regulations.
+Recipient contacts must be completed by a supervisor of the provider agency or an employee of the provider agency who is a licensed/certified professional qualified in the State of Louisiana and who meets the requirements as defined by the Title 42, Section 483.430 of the Code of Federal Regulations.
 Providers are required to maintain appropriate documentation indicating these requirements for all required contacts.

-NOTE: The billing week begins at midnight Sunday (12:00 a.m.) and ends at midnight the following Sunday (12:00 a.m.).
+NOTE: The billing week begins at midnight Sunday (12:00 a.m.) and ends at midnight the following Sunday (12:00 a.m.)

 The provider must provide back-up staff that is available on a 24-hours basis.

-SIL services must be coordinated with any services listed in the approved POC.
+SIL services must be coordinated with any services listed in the approved Plan of Care.